 Witness Statements

 Having witness statements to corroborate your recollection of the accident may be essential to proving a claim.
-If individuals witnessed the accident, victims should gather their names and contact information.
+If individuals witnessed the accident, victims should gather the names and contact information of the witnesses.

 What Are Typical Injuries Sustained in a South Carolina Premises Liability Case?